jmwright/cqcad/docs/developers/getting_started.md

 PyQt5 is one of the pre-requisites installed, and is the framework used to create the GUI portion of CQCad.

 ### Run CQCad
 `cqcad/cqcad/cqcad.py` is the entry point for the application.
+When you run it, the main CQCad window should appear and be functional.
 ```bash
 cd cqcad/
 ./cqcad.py